 Let’s tear this one apart.
-Today we’re going to look at a rather small but quite important command, the equal sign.
+Today we are going to look at a rather small but quite important command in most high-level programming languages, such as Python, Java, and C# – the equal sign or =.

 Without getting into a lot of programming mumbo jumbo, here’s the basic difference (and this always did seem backward to me).

 - A double equal sign means “is equal to.”

 Notice the line above involving the double equal sign?
 It is saying if the navigator application name is equal to Internet Exploder.

 - A single equal sign means “is.”